jdsteinbach/jdsteinbach.github.io/posts/2014-09-12-use-cases-css-variables.md

 ### SVGs

 Inline SVG images can be styled with CSS: custom properties can change SVG colors based on context.
-Amelia Bellamy-Royds has already written a <a title="CSS Variables and SVGs" href="http://codepen.io/AmeliaBR/thoughts/customizable-svg-icons-css-variables" target="_blank">great CodePen blog post on SVGs and CSS variables</a>, so I&#8217;ll just link you to it and let her explain how it works.
+Amelia Bellamy-Royds has already written a [great CodePen blog post on SVGs and CSS variables](https://codepen.io/AmeliaBR/post/customizable-svg-icons-css-variables), so I&#8217;ll just link you to it and let her explain how it works.

 ### Grid Layouts